-Action Number 29 Reference Means of Escape from Fire - 17.11
+Action Number 22 Reference Means of Escape from Fire - 17.11

-17.11(n) - Floors one to eight have openable windows within the protected stair.
+17.11(m) - Floors one to eight have openable windows within the protected stair.
 This is an openable vent for the fire service to use post fire.
 However in a fire situation, due to open balconies, smoke could penetrate into the protected stair if these windows are left open.
 The opening gap of these windows to be reduced or member of the public prevented from opening them but with a facility for the Fire service to open them when required.

-High Action Number 30, 31 Reference Measures to Limit Fire Spread and Development - 18.1 18.1(f) - Check for breaches passing through compartment walls and door frames.
+High Action Numbe r 23, 24 Reference Measures to Limit Fire Development - 18.1 e Spread and 18.1(f) - Check for breaches passing through compartment walls and door frames.
 Maintain 60 minutes fire resistance.

-Medium
+Action by Date completed 18.1(g) - Comp oly with the resu ults from the c ladding survey.

-Action Number e spread and development

-18.1(a) -The chute fitted with intumesc ıld close auto matically and be

-Action by Date completed
+Medium Action Number 25, 26, 27, 28, 29 Reference Measures to limit fire - 18.1 e spread and development 18.1(a) -The chute fitted with intumeso ıld close auto matically and be Action by Date completed